0oSaraho0/pp5-ecommerce/README.md

 Once the item has been bought, it correctly no longer appears on the procucts page to be bought again.
 As this is a second had site there is only one of each item.

-###Footer
-###Blog
+### Stripe
+I checked the stripe website to make sure that the payment had gone through correctly there and the webhooks had worked correctly and all was working well.

+### Profile Page
+I checked that the order had corretly been added to the profile page

+I also updated the customer details which then changed on the checkout form the next time I bought something.

+### Footer
+### Blog
 The blog button correctly takes the user to the blog list page, each  blog post photo and title correctly take the user to the blog detail page for that post.

 On the blog post only the superuser can see the create blog post button.
 I tested this both logged out completely and logged in as a regular user.
 The same applies to the delete and edit buttons located in the blog detail.

+I also used the url to try and get to the create, edit and delete pages without the buttons and you could get there as the superuser but could not as either not logged in or logged in as a different user.

 The charity website link takes you to the correct website and it opens in a new window as it should.

 The create and edit forms both upload the information and pictures as expected.
 The edit form also contained all the previous infomation ready to edit as expected.

-Unfortunately an error occurd in the blog form.
-If a picture is not correctly uploaded it causes an error on the blog list page.
+Unfortunately an error occured in the blog form.
+If a picture is not correctly uploaded it caused an error on the blog list page.
-I have written about this in the bug section.
+I have written about this in the bug section and it has now been fixed so workes correctly.

-Reviews
+### Reviews
-The reviews button correctly takes the user to the reviews page, the revies are correctly ordered with newest first.
+The reviews button correctly takes the user to the reviews page, the reviews are correctly ordered with newest first.
 The write a review button takes you to the form to write your review.  once completed the submit button correctly takes you back to the review page where the new review is visable.

-if you are not logged in the reviews button correctly takes the user to the sign in page
+If you are not logged in the reviews button correctly takes the user to the sign in page

-Donate your preloved items
+### Donate your preloved items
 This button correctly takes you to the form to be completed to get your items collected.
 I tested this form and all of the stared fields did need to be entered in order for the form to be sent.
 Errors were correctly shown on each line that was incorrect.

-I tried putting text in the number of bags box and it did nothing until a nubmber was put in.
+I tried putting text in the number of bags box and it did nothing until a number was put in.
 This is a slight error as it should really show an error message.
-I will fix this but if i have time and write about it in the bug section
+I will fix this bug if I have time and write about it in the bug section

-The email field correctly showed an error if the email address was not completed correctly/
+The email field correctly showed an error if the email address was not completed correctly

-The submit button correctly takes the user to a confirmation page confirmaing the details of the collection and that an email has been sent to the user with the details for their records.
+The submit button correctly takes the user to a confirmation page confirming the details of the collection and that an email has been sent to the user with the details for their records.

 Subscribe
 The subscribe button correctly takes the user to the mailchimp subscription page.
 I tested this with an email that I had already used before and it would not accept it and told me to enter an different email address as it had already been use.